anzbert/rusty_link/README.md

 ## Credits

 Thanks to Magnus Herold for [his implementation](https://crates.io/crates/ableton-link).
 I made this library to learn about FFI in Rust and I started it as a fork of his.
-His library is great and adds a number of additional mappings, such as the ones to Clock in Ableton's C++ code.
-This crate on the other hand is purely built on Ableton's own C Wrapper, and requires additional functions to be implemented in pure Rust, if these are required by the user.

 Some code for splitting closures has been borrowed from [ffi_helpers](https://crates.io/crates/ffi_helpers) with altered functionality.
 Thanks to Michael F Bryan for his work.
 [Pull request](https://github.com/Michael-F-Bryan/ffi_helpers/pull/8) to ffi_helpers pending.

 ## Links

-I also made a multi-platform Ableton Link wrapper for Flutter, called [f_link](https://pub.dev/packages/f_link), based on what I learned in this project.
+For anyone interested, I also started making a multi-platform Ableton Link wrapper for Flutter, called [f_link](https://pub.dev/packages/f_link).